Carlosokumu/RabitMq/README.md

 ```
 ##### Putting it all together
-To run the sender,run go  sender.go
+To run the sender, `go run sender.go`

-To run the consumer,run go run receiver.go
+To run the consumer,`go run receiver.go`